eljefec/RFCN-tensorflow/README.md

 The ROI pooling and the MS COCO loader needs to be compiled first.
 To do so, run make in the root directory of the project.
 You may need to edit *BoxEngine/ROIPooling/Makefile* if you need special linker/compiler options.

+When running main.py, it may be unable to find the roi_pooling.so file.
+Make a symbolic link to the root of the project directory.
+Command: `ln -s BoxEngine/ROIPooling/roi_pooling.so roi_pooling.so`

 *NOTE:* If you have multiple python versions on your system, and you want to use a different one than "python", provide an environment variable called PYTHON before calling make.
 For example: PYTHON=python3 make

 You may have undefined symbol problems while trying to load the .so file.
 This will be the problem if you built your TensorFlow version yourself.
 You may find errors like "tensorflow.python.framework.errors_impl.NotFoundError: BoxEngine/ROIPooling/roi_pooling.so: undefined symbol: \_ZN10tensorflow7strings6StrCatB5cxx11ERKNS0_8AlphaNumE" in the log.
 In this case clean the project (make clean) and rebuild it with USE_OLD_EABI=0 flag (USE_OLD_EABI=0 make).